Popular Progressive Revolution: Industrialization

 In May 2025, the leaders of Burkinabe ministry of sports and his counterparts from Mali and Niger announced the formation of three youth groups, the Federation of Students of the AES, the Coordination of Student Communicators of the AES and the National Coordination of Student and School Monitoring.
 The goal they stated was to "be direct channels for youth engagement and revolutionary thinking."

 In June 2025, the Burkinabe government launched an anti desertification program to encourage tree-planting campaigns.

 The Burkinabe Government also launched an anti Malaria Campaign by distributing mosquito nets.

-International reactions

-The declaration of the Progressive and Popular Revolution was met with vastly differing reactions.
-In the west, France and the United States expressed condemnation and concern.

-The Burkinabe diaspora was mixed in its response.
+Social and Political

+In 2024 and 2025, the Burkinabe State media began reporting on the establishment and activities of local citizen based council, known as Wayiyan, and also called differing names from city to city, such as Monitoring and Development Committees and even the old Sankara-era name “Committees for the Defense of the revolution.”
+State media described the councils as “Organs of patriotic communication” and necessary “revolutionary” aspects of the new system.
+Burkinabe media also described the country as existing in a “revolutionary state.”

+Traore’s government also launched a large program of labor reforms according to the Burkinabe media.

+In January 2026, Ibrahim Traore announced a blanket ban and forced dissolution of political parties.
+Assets of parties were confiscated.